What is Regression Testing? Test Cases (Example)

 • In build 1, the clients usually ask for changes, modifications, and added features.

-• This request is then sent to both the development and testing units.
+• This request is then sent to both the development and testing teams.

 • The development team then makes the modifications.
 Next, the test engineer emails the client, informing them of the areas the modification will impact.